Skip to main content

 A proposal is code that will be executed by the Timelock smart contract if it has been approved.
 A proposal can then only include onchain actions, such as "transfer X to tokens to address A", or "upgrade contract to be using implementation X"... etc.

 At this point, anyone can make a proposal by submitting it to the DAO contract.
-The Tally UI offers and easy way to make these proposals, but you are welcome to use any other relevant tool as well.
+The Tally UI offers an easy way to make these proposals, but you are welcome to use any other relevant tool as well.

 Once the proposal has been submitted on chain, the delegates (see below) have a period to express their preferences, between voting in "favor", "against" or "abstain".
 Proposals have to be carefully tested by each delegate to assert what impact they will actually have, and if they are indeed desirable for the protocol.
-Given their unstoppable nature, and the fact that a rogue or buggy proposal could not be reverted, it is absolutely critical that every single vote is done thoughtfuly.
-Additionaly, some delegates might want to consult the token holders who have delegated to them before making a final decision.
+Given their unstoppable nature, and the fact that a rogue or buggy proposal could not be reverted, it is absolutely critical that every single vote is done thoughtfully.
+Additionally, some delegates might want to consult the token holders who have delegated to them before making a final decision.

 Delegating